Table of Content

 1. Generate a Key Pair

-Using your private key, you generate the CSR, which includes your public key and the necessary details required for the certificate, such as your domain and organization information.
+Using your private key, you generate a certificate signing request, which includes your public key and the necessary details required for the certificate, such as your domain and organization information.
+You can also create a CSR online using OpenSSL (SSL certificate request) or any other certificate signing request generator.
+To verify every attribute is set properly, you should read the CSR file once.

 4. CA Verification

 Once the CSR has been generated and forwarded to the CA, the CA initiates a verification procedure before granting the certificate.
-The specific verification steps undertaken vary based on the requested certificate type.
+The specific verification steps undertaken vary based on the certificate type requested by the complete certificate request body.

 1. For Domain Validated (DV) Certificates